chall168421/pyndemic/README.md

 # pyndemic
- A command line interface of the board game Pandemic, set in a virus-ridden London.
+A command line interface version of the board game Pandemic, set in a virus-ridden London.

 ## Get started